lsst-dm/dmtn-030/_processing-topic.rst

 That is, these topics are guides into understanding the Science Pipelines from a practical data processing perspective.
 The first in depth topic should be an 'Overview' that describes the processing context itself, and introduces other in-depth topics and tutorials.

-Based on experience from Twinkles, a project using the LSST Science Pipelines, many of these topics can be divided into two halves: processing data in this context, and measuring objects from the products of that processing.
+Based on experience from Twinkles_, many of these topics can be divided into two halves: processing data in this context, and measuring objects from the products of that processing.
 Processing topic pages have the flexibility to organize in depth topics (and :ref:`tutorials <processing-tutorials>`, below) around themes like this.

 .. _processing-tutorials: